 The presence of hydrogen peroxide makes honey a good antibacterial agent.
 However, hydrogen peroxide is neutralized by heat.
 So, the effectiveness of honey will be affected by heat processing.

 However, Manuka honey has an additional compound called Methyl Glyoxal or MGO.
 It is heat resistant.
 It means that manuka honey continues to have antibacterial effects, even after it is subjected to heat processing.
-This exclusive property is termed as the non-peroxide activity.
+This exclusive property is termed the non-peroxide activity.

 Apart from MGO, Manuka honey also has multiple enzymes, antioxidants, and other active ingredients with health benefits.
 The resulting combination makes it an organic superfood that heals infections and injuries.